 Also, don’t be surprised if your cat stays in its new seat for a long time without moving.
 Cats will spend a significant amount of time in one place to make sure the area smells like them.
 Sitting there for longer ensures a stronger smell.

 Chasing Your Scent

-Cats also have a duel scent mechanism.
+Cats also have a dual scent mechanism.
 This consists of the regular olfactory receptors, which pick up scents in the air.
-It also includes a second nose called the vomeronasal organ – otherwise known as the Jacobson’s organ.
+It also includes a second nose called the vomeronasal organ, otherwise known as the Jacobson’s organ.
 This organ picks up pheromone signatures that most other animals can’t detect.